 But first, let’s talk about why you should always aim for variety in all aspects of your listening practice.

 Why Practice Your Spanish Listening with Lots of Varied Resources?

 - Listening skills are often overlooked.
 With so many grammar rules and vocabulary words to learn, it’s easy to forget that you need listening practice.
 Jumping in with many varied resources will help ensure you don’t leave this vital area underdeveloped!

-- With so many different accents, being able to understand a wide array of spoken Spanish takes a lot of practice.
+- Being able to understand a wide array of spoken Spanish takes a lot of practice since there are many regional varieties.
 Using a selection of different resources will help prepare you to understand any spoken Spanish regardless of the speaker’s accent.

 - Practicing listening will also improve your pronunciation.
 The more often you hear Spanish spoken by a wide range of native speakers, the more natural you’ll sound.

 - Using a variety of resources will prepare you for different situations.
 Hearing Spanish spoken in many contexts will help ensure you know how to use it in those contexts—whether that be conversations, public speeches or business settings.

 With so many benefits of using diverse listening activities, it’s high time you dove into the plethora of great resources the internet has to offer…

 19 Superb Sites for Spanish Listening Practice to Amp Up Your Skills